HEUER Chronosplit GMT - Main Page

 in 1977 Heuer launched the Chronosplit GMT Manhattan Calibre 104, it was the first Chronosplit to feature an analogue time display and independent LCD digital time/chronograph in a wristwatch.
 To quote an old 1979 Heuer advertisement that can be seen below: "The perfect combination of analog [sic] quartz watch and digital stop-watch."

-The Manhattan GMT also moved away from the curvaceous case style of previous Chronosplit design and adopted a rather unique blend of bullhead and coffin shaped styles, to quote Heuer again; "Heuer - the New Look in Chronographs"
+The Manhattan GMT also moved away from the curvaceous case style of the previous Chronosplit design and adopted a rather unique blend of bullhead and coffin-shaped styles, to quote Heuer again; "Heuer - the New Look in Chronographs"

-The Chronosplit GMT as the name implies can display two time zones simultaneously, one on the top digital display, the second on the bottom analogue display even when the 1/100 second chronograph is running.
+The Chronosplit GMT as the name implies can display two time zones simultaneously, one on the top digital display, and the second on the bottom analogue display even when the 1/100-second chronograph is running.

-In 1979 Heuer then produced a more rounded derivative of the Chronosplit Manahattan GMT called the Calibre 107 Senator GMT.
+In 1979 Heuer then produced a more rounded derivative of the Chronosplit Manhattan GMT called the Calibre 107 Senator GMT.
 The Senator essentially used the same upper module as the Manhattan but marked it cal.
-107. The quartz analogue lower display uses a six jewel ESA 935.102 module for the analogue, whereas the Manhattan uses a four jewel Citizen-derived movement.
-See Fig.2
+107. The quartz analogue lower display uses a six-jewel ESA 935.102 module for the analogue, whereas the Manhattan uses a four-jewel Citizen-derived movement.
+Please see Fig.2

 On the next pages I discuss faults.